KyoriPowered/adventure-docs/source/bossbar.rst

 Boss bars are mutable and listen for changes on their object, the in-game view will change automatically without having to manually refresh it!

-Therefore, if this boss bar is currently active
+Therefore, if this boss bar is currently active...

 .. code:: java

    final BossBar bossBar = BossBar.bossBar(Component.text("Cat counter"), 0, BossBar.Color.RED, BossBar.Overlay.PROGRESS);

-and :java:`BossBar.name()` with a component is called
+...and :java:`BossBar.name()` with a component is called...

 .. code:: java